dflib/dflib/README.md

 * There is no "row index" (yet?) in DFLib.
 Only the "column index".

 * While there's a big conceptual overlap, DFLib makes no attempt to follow Pandas API naming.
-So e.g. YADF `join` is closer to pandas `merge`, not `join` (DFLib `join` is also closer to SQL `join`).
+So e.g. DFLib `join` is closer to pandas `merge`, not `join` (DFLib `join` is also closer to SQL `join`).